Unit 2 Ferry Wharf

 “I think there will be pent-up demand for tax professionals.”

-There is still a high demand for experienced tax professionals on the in-house market.
+There is still a high demand for experienced tax professionals in the in-house market.
 We are seeing most openings at Manager or Assistant Manager level.
 Tax has always been a constant, so the demand will always be there.

 I come from a wine background!
 I graduated with a very non-accountancy degree – I studied sports coaching.
 I went into a graduate management course with Majestic Wine where, after taking my wine qualifications, I would advise people on how to choose wines for different occasions.

-Even now, I always get the job of choosing the wine at our Christmas do, which is always a pressure with the MD looking over my shoulder at the prices!
+Even now, I always get the job of choosing the wine at our Christmas do, which is always a lot of pressure with the MD looking over my shoulder at the prices!
 Having studied wine, it does come in handy when I get to choose the wine in client meetings.

 From day one at Harvey John I was impressed by the service offered to both clients and candidates.
 One of the most important aspects of the Harvey John service is keeping in contact with candidates and keeping them informed of progress, even if there isn’t anything new to report.
 A call of reassurance always helps if there is a bit of a delay – and I remember how that made me feel better when I was a candidate.
 You treat people how you want to be treated.